Cracko298/BTENC/README.md

 # BTENC
-BTENC (Byte Transformation Encryption) is a custom encryption algorithm for storing game assets with variable key lengths, and can keep the header the same for assets.
+- A Custom encryption algorithm with variable key length support.